Geography BSc (Hons)

 Geographers are very employable and this varied course, covering everything from ecosystems and river science to urban landscapes and citizenship, allows you to keep your career options open.
 Environmental management, conservation, tourism management and social policy are just some of the areas which will be open to you on graduation.

-- Critical Thinking & Academic Skills in Geography focuses on a contentious issue to critically analyse arguments and evidence, developing your own position.
+- Critical Thinking and Academic Skills in Geography focuses on a contentious issue to critically analyse arguments and evidence, developing your own position.
 This module incorporates a compulsory residential field trip within the UK.

 - Ecosystems and Biogeography examines relationships between plants and animals and their living and physical environment